dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 ### Data structures

-Pandas is short for *'panel-data'*, which refers to the nature of the way data is stored in Pandas.
+Pandas is short for *panel-data*, which refers to the nature of the way data is stored in Pandas.

 Pandas allows us to store our data in different data structures represented by Python objects, and to perform operations on these objects.
 The most common data structures include:
 1. Series: A one-dimensional array of data with labels.